 - Rarely, patients can have rotating movements of the eyes and sudden muscle jerks.
 These symptoms are likely from immune system problems caused by the disease.

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
+If neuroblastoma is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
 Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.